Reds vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals' Jordan Montgomery (2-7) will make his 13th start of the season.
+- Miles Mikolas (4-2) will take the mound for the Cardinals, his 14th start of the season.

-- Montgomery has pitched five or more innings in two straight games and will look to extend that streak.
+- Mikolas has five starts in a row of five innings or more.

-- He has two appearances with no earned runs allowed in 12 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent